Compute

 6. Click Create Workload in the lower right corner.

-7. On the cluster details page, click Networking on the left.
+7. On the cluster console, click Networking in the navigation pane.
 The created httpbin service is displayed in the service list.

 8. Return to the ASM console and click Service Management.
 The Configuration Diagnosis Result of the httpbin service is Abnormal.